mevillalo/python_tracker/README.md

 	tr.add_info(key, value)

+Remember that info keys must correspond to database log table columns when using database handling.

 In order to add data:

 	tr.add_data(key, value, depth=None)
+	depth: is used to specify another depth (different from function depth in call hierarchy)

 You can also add info or data in the extend_log method in the augment.py file.
 Take a look at the file for more details.